nodejs/admin/Moderation-Policy.md

   service advertising, etc.) are subject to immediate moderation.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic posts by non-Collaborators.
+* Members of the Moderation Team or TSC can delete any issues or comments posted by accounts that have been deleted by GitHub.
+These accounts show up in the GitHub interface as user `ghost`.

 ### Temporary Interaction Limits